SleighBelle/MDM2_Project_1_Pollinators/README.md

 This uses 4 types of ML model to return the weight (Importance) of different features and visualises them by bar chart.

 Using SHAP Value analysis to show the influence of features affect the pollination.

+## Location file
+This visualise the location of the pollination bewteen bee and plants (flower_visted).
+Different color of dot stands for various types of bee while the size of it means the amount of plants has interactio with.
+Problem Remained: UK map is unable to plot under the 2D dot graph.